kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/autoBackup.md

 opening a file a backup if found with a date newer than the original file, the option to open from the backup or the original is given.

-If the backup is chosen, it is required to use \"Save As\" to save over the original file or to a new file.
+If the backup is chosen, it is required to use "Save As" to save over the original file or to a new file.
 At that point the backup is deleted.

 If the original file is chosen, then the backup file will be overwritten